syncsrc/MicroRenovator/README.md

 ## Usage

 Boot the target system using a linux LiveCD or USB.
-Check out this repository, and run uRenovate.sh to install the microcode updater.
+Clone this repository, and run uRenovate.sh to install the microcode updater.
 The installer will perform the following actions:
 1. find appropriate microcode for the current system